ARUNAGIRINATHAN-K/Resume_Analyzer/README.md

 **Table of Contents**

--Features
--Technologies
+>Features

+>Technologies

--Project Structure
+>Project Structure

-I-nstallation
--Usage
--Contributing
--License
+>Installation

+>Usage

+>Contributing

 ## Features

-Resume Upload: Upload PDF resumes for analysis.
+>**Resume Upload**: Upload PDF resumes for analysis.

-Keyword Extraction: Extracts relevant keywords from resumes and job descriptions using spaCy.
+>Keyword Extraction: Extracts relevant keywords from resumes and job descriptions using spaCy.

-Job Description Matching: Calculates a match score between the resume and job description using TF-IDF and cosine similarity.
+>Job Description Matching: Calculates a match score between the resume and job description using TF-IDF and cosine similarity.

-Missing Skills Identification: Highlights skills present in the job description but missing from the resume.
+>Missing Skills Identification: Highlights skills present in the job description but missing from the resume.

-Feedback Report: Generates a downloadable PDF report summarizing the match score and missing skills.
+>Feedback Report: Generates a downloadable PDF report summarizing the match score and missing skills.

-Modern UI: Responsive dark-themed interface with user-friendly form and visual feedback.
+>Modern UI: Responsive dark-themed interface with user-friendly form and visual feedback.

-Persistent Storage: Stores job descriptions and analysis results in an SQLite database.
+>Persistent Storage: Stores job descriptions and analysis results in an SQLite database.

 ## Technologies